Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Message Detection And Channel Estimation for uRA in Cell-Free Systems

 \subsection{Comparison with Genie-Aided MMSE Channel Estimation}

-In order to assess the performance of the proposed AMP joint active message detector and channel estimator, we compare \eqref{errorAMP1} for $p=2$ with the \emph{genie-aided} MMSE, i.e., the MSE achieved by an MMSE channel estimator with knowledge of the true active messages $\Ac$.
+{ In a low MD rate regime, i.e. $\beta^{\rm md}_{\infty}\ll 1$, it is interesting to compare the asymptotic channel estimation error \eqref{errorAMP1} with the error performance of the \emph{genie-aided} MMSE (i.e., the exact MMSE conditioned on the knowledge of the true active messages $\Ac$),